ameliacarmello/ameliacarmello/about.md

 # About Me

-I’m a geographer and educator passionate about mapping, cities, and design.
+I’m a student that is passionate about people, health, and having hobbies.

-- **Current role:** Professor of Urban Spatial Design in Japan
+- **Current role:** Senior at Temple University studying Sociology, Public Health, Healthcare Management and GIS!
-- **Interests:** Web mapping, spatial analysis, and creative geography
+- **Interests:** Baking, crochet, long walks, and public health